City of Dunwoody

 Pedestrian Hybrid Beacons

-Project Updates
+Project details:

 Both locations meet the minimum standards for the number of pedestrian crossings required by the Manual on Uniform Traffic Control Devices (MUTCD) for a Pedestrian Hybrid Beacon installation.

-The City has allocated $425,000 in the 2024 Special Purpose Local Option Sales Tax (SPLOST) budget for these two projects, and the Perimeter Community Improvement Districts (PCIDs) has budgeted a 50 percent funding match for the Perimeter Center West project.
+The City allocated $425,000 in the 2024 Special Purpose Local Option Sales Tax (SPLOST) budget for these two projects, and the Perimeter Community Improvement Districts (PCIDs) budgeted a 50 percent funding match for the Perimeter Center West project.

 According to the Federal Highway Administration, the PHB is a traffic control device designed to help pedestrians safely cross higher-speed roadways at midblock crossings and uncontrolled intersections.
 The beacon head consists of two red lenses above a single yellow lens.
 The lenses remain ”dark“ until a pedestrian desiring to cross the street pushes the call button to activate the beacon, which then initiates a yellow to red lighting sequence consisting of flashing and steady lights that directs motorists to slow and come to a stop, and provides the right-of-way to the pedestrian to safely cross the roadway before going dark again.